Chart Color Schemes

 Huntingdale is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Huntingdale's dwelling structure, as per the latest Census, consisted of 72.8% houses and 27.2% other dwellings.
-In comparison, Melbourne metro had 69.6% houses and 30.3% other dwellings.
-Home ownership in Huntingdale was at 30.4%, with mortgaged dwellings at 37.2% and rented ones at 32.4%.
-The median monthly mortgage repayment in Huntingdale was $2,090, lower than Melbourne metro's $2,383.
+Housing in Huntingdale, as per the latest Census, consisted of 72.8% houses and 27.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 69.6% houses and 30.3% other dwellings.
+Home ownership in Huntingdale stood at 30.4%, with mortgaged dwellings at 37.2% and rented ones at 32.4%.
+The median monthly mortgage repayment was $2,090, lower than Melbourne metro's average of $2,383.
 Median weekly rent in Huntingdale was $400, compared to Melbourne metro's $440.
-Nationally, Huntingdale's mortgage repayments were higher at $2,090 versus Australia's average of $1,863, while rents were also higher at $400 against the national figure of $375.
+Nationally, Huntingdale's mortgage repayments were higher at $2,090 versus the Australian average of $1,863, and rents were also higher at $400 against the national figure of $375.

 Frequently Asked Questions - Housing